AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/api-reference/items-collections/create.md

 ---
 title: Create an item collection
 description: Collections allow you to categorize and group decision items according to your preferences.
 feature: Decision Management, API, Collections
 topic: Integrations
 role: Data Engineer
 level: Experienced
+exl-id: e4f2ab34-2af2-49b5-9164-b129e922fe59
 ---
 # Create an item collection {#create-decision-items}

 You can create a item collection by making a POST request to the Offer Library API.